HypeCheck

 What the Science Says

-Tongkat Ali is a root extract from a Southeast Asian tree (Eurycoma longifolia) used for centuries as a traditional remedy.
-Clinical trials show it can modestly improve testosterone levels, erectile function, and immune markers in middle-aged men and women, especially when combined with exercise.
-At 200 mg/day of a standardized extract, benefits on sexual function and immunity appeared within 4–6 weeks in study participants.
+Tongkat Ali is a root extract from a Southeast Asian tree (Eurycoma longifolia) used for centuries as a traditional tonic.
+Clinical trials show it can improve erectile function and raise testosterone levels in aging men with androgen deficiency, especially when combined with exercise.
+A 4-week trial also found it boosted immune markers in middle-aged adults at 200 mg/day.

 What It Doesn't Do